Meeting the Mentor: A Vital Moment in Every Hero's Journey Story

 PRACTICE

-Build on your Hero’s Journey story by choosing a mentor archetype from above and crafting a new character around it.

-What kind of mentor will they be?
-How will they put a unique spin on this common archetype?
+In your Practice, don't worry about where the adventure will go or about crafting the perfect goal or stakes.
+Instead, focus on the hero's weakness and unwillingness to move toward the challenges ahead.
+How will the mentor encourage and prepare the hero for greater things?

-Spend fifteen minutes writing and share your work in the comments section below.
-And when you’re done, be sure to leave a constructive critique on another writer’s submission!
+Spend fifteen minutes freewriting your practice and then post it in the Pro Practice Workshop here.
+When you're done, be sure to leave a constructive critique on another writer's submission!